-- 1. Call to Order

-- 2. Flag Salute

-- 3. Approval of the Agenda

-- 4. Public Comments

-- 5. Principal's Report

-- a.
-LCAP Update

-- b.
-Academic Progress

-- c.
-January PD Meeting

-- d.
-Directors and Officers Insurance Deductible

-- e.
-Form 700s

-- f.
-SB 126

-- 6. Discussion and Potential Action on the November Board Meeting Minutes

-- 7. Discussion and Potential Action on November December Financials

-- 8. Discussion and Potential Action on the 2018 2019 Audit Report

-- 9. Review of Credit Card Purchases by the Principal

-- 10. Discussion and Potential Action on the Conflict of Interest Code

-- 11. Discussion and Potential Action on the Anti-Harassment / Discrimination / Intimidation / Bullying / Retaliation Policy

-- 12. Discussion and Potential Action on the Residency Policy

-- 13. Discussion and Potential Action on the Kindergarten and Transitional

-Kindergarten Policy
+Item Description Action 1.
+Call to Order 2.
+Approval of the Agenda 3.
+Public Comments Information 4.
+Principal's Report Information a.
+LCAP Update b.
+January PD c.
+Form 700 d.
+SB 126 5.
+Discussion and Potential Action on December Board Meeting Minutes 6.
+Discussion and Potential Action on November-December Financials 7.
+Discussion and Potential Action on the 2018-2019 Audit Report la fa ma a ti a a 8.
+Review of Credit Card Purchases by the Principal Information 9.
+Discussion and Potential Action on the Conflict of Interest Code 10.
+Discussion and Potential Action on the Anti-Harassment / Discrimination / 4.4 Intimidation / Bullying / Retaliation Policy 11.
+Discussion and Potential Action on the Residency Policy 12.
+Discussion and Potential Action on the Kindergarten and Transitional 40 Kindergarten Policy 13.
+Discussion and Potential Action on the Foster Youth Policy 14.
+Discussion and Potential Action on the Transgender and Gender 4.5 Nonconforming Students Policy 15.
+Discussion and Potential Action on the Induction Policy 16.
+Discussion and Potential Action on the School Closure Policy 17.
+Discussion and Potential Action on the Educational Materials and 40 Restitution Policy 18.
+Discussion and Potential Action on the Healthy Youth Act Curriculum 19.
+Discussion and Potential Action on the Master Agreement 20.
+Discussion and Potential Action on the Board Meeting Calendar 1.6 21.
+Board of Directors' Requests Information 22.
+Announcement of Next Regular Scheduled Board Meeting Information 23.
+Adjournment